An intelligent, tough dog, Airedale terriers will tolerate other pets they grow up with and generally get along well with other dogs and children.

 Colouring for the Airedale is black and tan, with a classic terrier coat of dense, harsh hair with a softer undercoat.
 A grown out coat will look almost curly.
 The coat and colour stay sharpest with hand stripping of the dead hair.
 Pet Airedales that are clipped may appear grey and tan.

-The blending of hound and terrier has softened the personality of the Airedale a bit.
-These are still tough dogs but usually get along better with other dogs than many of the terrier breeds.
+The blending of hound and terrier has softened the personality of the Airedale.
+These are still tough dogs but usually get along better with other dogs than many of the other terrier breeds.
 Airedales are tolerant of other pets they are raised with and generally get along well with children, though they can be a bit rambunctious for small children.

 Airedales are somewhat aloof to strangers at first, and need early socialisation and training.
 Airedales are very intelligent dogs, but have a bit of stubbornness or independence.
 They require a firm, but gentle hand from early puppyhood.
 Most Airedales are not big barkers, but true to their terrier heritage they can be serious diggers and chewers.
 Airedales need human interaction to be happy.